 The commission must also choose an animal that lives in the state, was not introduced to North America by the white man, is not carnivorous, has a lean environmental footprint, is not part of a patriarchal system and whose mating rituals do not glorify rape culture.

-“Yes, 20% of Californians live in poverty, violent crime is up 10% and thousands of residents and businesses are fleeing the state.
+“Yes, 20% of Californians live in poverty, violent crime is up 15% in the last two years and thousands of residents and businesses are fleeing the state.
 However, creating a commission to choose a more progressive official state animal is the prioritization of government resources that California politicians are known for,” said Alex Padilla, the California Secretary of State.

 Two animal species that have displayed homosexual behavior but will be excluded because they do not live in California are giraffes and penguins.
 Giraffes have been called “especially gay” and Gay Star News has reported that gay sex accounts for 94% of all observed sexual activity in giraffes.